Survive Zombie Arena Wave Guide

 How many Survive Zombie Arena waves are there?

 Public guides describe 500+ enemies across a single Survive Zombie Arena run, but per-wave counts are not externally published.
-The wave system is endless / scaling rather than a fixed wave cap.
+The wave system is endless and scaling rather than a fixed wave cap — the leaderboard ranks teams by max wave reached, not by a finish line.

 What is Auto Skip in Survive Zombie Arena?

 Auto Skip is a server-wide vote that ends the buy phase early so Survive Zombie Arena starts the next wave faster.
-Use it once your team is consistently ending waves with extra time to kill.
+Use it once your team has barricades placed, a turret behind cover, and everyone is at least at the shotgun upgrade.
+Rushing Auto Skip before gear is placed is one of the four confirmed common beginner mistakes documented across public guides.

 When should you swap Survive Zombie Arena classes mid-progression?

-Swap when your wave-clear time outpaces your Credit gain — that means you have power to spare.
-Marksman is the standard mid-game pickup; Necromancer is the late-game power spike for leaderboard pushes.
+Swap when your wave-clear time consistently outpaces your Credit gain — that means you have power to spare relative to the current wave.
+Marksman is the standard mid-game pickup from Survivor.
+Tactician is the A-tier anchor upgrade.
+Necromancer is the late-game leaderboard power spike.
+Do not swap to a new class unless you have Credit reserves to cover the learning curve with the new kit.